Notable Offices Download PDF

 foster parents, converse with caseworkers, and attend family meetings through which case plans are developed

+in concert with the family and their natural supports.
 The program requires their social workers to be New York State

 licensed MSW's.
 This requirement insures that when the LFC attorney calls the LFC social worker to take the stand